nba-comeback-dashboard/nba-comeback-dashboard.github.io/docs/_sources/analysis/playoff_series.rst.txt

 Among other things, the above charts show that:

-* 18% of series have been 4-0 sweeps and in 28% of series teams fall into a 0-3 hole, a virtual playoffs death sentence.
+* 18% of series have been 4-0 sweeps and in 28% of series teams fall into a 0-3 hole, a virtual playoff death sentence.

 * Surprisingly, in nearly 60% of all series a team falls down 0-2.
 And despite this supposedly being the normal state of affairs of just holding home court advantage, it's a very bad place to be: using the chart above, you only have about a 10% chance of coming back if you fall down 0-2.
 Which means the majority of series are not very